eclab/grains/info/grains.md

 You have three coding options:

 - Use Mozzi.
 Mozzi is good for making oscillators, CV generators, and CV converters.
 It *can* be used to make audio converters (like filters or effects) but you (and the musician) have to modify your Mozzi library, and the sound is truly terrible.
-I'd not generate audio converters.
-I have one in my collection, called BIT.
+I'd not build audio converters with GRAINS.
+I have one in my collection, called BIT, which is intentionally noisy sounding.

 - Use the Ginkosynthese GRAINS library.
 I think Mozzi is superior to it in all ways, so I do not use it.
 However the Ginkosynthese GRAINS library does work on old GRAINS modules whereas Mozzi does not.